mpmendespt/mpmendespt.github.io/_posts/2015-06-13-Map-visualization.md

 Here I tried to produce some map visualization in R.

-* First using data from [GADM database of Global Administrative Areas] (http://gadm.org/).
+* First using data from [GADM database of Global Administrative Areas](http://gadm.org/).
 * Second using the package RWorldMap,
 * Third using the package ggmap that allows visualizations of spatial data on maps retrieved from Google Maps, OpenStreetMap, etc., and
 * Fourth using the package RgoogleMaps allows you to plot data points on any kind  of map you can imagine  (terrain, satellite, hybrid).